ski-abiyosoft/capybara/README.md

 ## How to Use it

+### Installing App

+Once you have download this package, we assume that you have installed PHP CLI and Composer in your computer.
+You can run `composer install`, then you can use this program as you go.

 ### Creating Migration File

 When you want to make a migration file you can run this command: